She-Codes-Now/Intro-to-Node-Part-1/README.md

 (4) Start the server by opening the "server.js" file and clickign the "Run" button

-# Copy and Pase Code to follow along with (in router/main.js)
+# Copy and Paste Code to follow along with (in router/main.js)

 (Phase 1) Hard Coded "Hello!"  (http://.../)